-By enquiring about the rationality which governs this digital network, we can also find how and which economic interests are brought into this network's fold.
-The Aadhaar network borrows the operational rationality of 'Know-Your-Resident' (KYR) and 'Know-Your-Customer' (KYC) from the commercial (public and private)

-sector, both of which require (i) a proof of identity (PoI) and (ii) a proof of address (PoA).
+By enquiring about the rationality which governs this digital network, we can also find how and which economic interests are brought within the fold of this network.
+The UID network borrows the operational rationality of 'Know-Your-Resident' (KYR) and 'Know-Your-Customer' (KYC) from the commercial (public and private) sector, both of which require (i) a proof of identity (henceforth, PoI) and (ii) a proof of address (henceforth, PoA).
 In the commercial sectors like bank, electricity, telephone, air travel, railways, etc., services are made available after furnishing PoI and PoA.
 KYR and KYC become important mostly within the service sector where the provider and the subscriber enter into a (long-term) relationship for servicing (e.g. electricity or telephone) and payment.
-Therefore it is important to have for a company to recover any outstanding amount, to install devices at the customer's premise, or when the identity of a traveller with an electronically-issued ticket needs to be ascertained before boarding a train or an aeroplane.
+Therefore it is important for a company to recover any outstanding amount or to install the devices at the customer's premise, or when the identity of a traveller with an electronically-issued ticket needs to be ascertained before boarding a train or an aeroplane.
+In sum, the KYR model becomes important in the service and finance sectors of the economy.
 Most often the need for KYR arises because of the information asymmetry between a service provider and a service seeker, where it is assumed that the service provider would not know the customer personally.
-This calls for a reliable third party/authority who would verify KYR and KYC data.
-So far, government issued photo-ID cards such as a driving license, a voter ID card, etc. have been considered acceptable.
-However, the authenticity of these cards, even when they had holograms inscribed, could not always be ascertained.
-Aadhaar promises to overcome this problem and the UIDAI therefore emerges as that third party, the state agency, which authenticates and identifies a person.
-In turn, there is also a reverse move: in playing this role, and in receiving wide acceptance as the most authentic authenticator we have, so to say, the UIDAI positions itself as a potential player in a larger role in the commercial sector and even finding its own economic viability in such a role.
+This calls for a reliable third party/authority who would verify the KYR and KYC data.
+So far, any government issued photo-ID card like driving license, voter ID card, etc. could have been